-• Problem: Missing, discolored, or bright dots appear on the screen every time you turn on your computer.
+- Problem: Missing, discolored, or bright dots appear on the screen every time you turn on your computer.
 Solution: This is an intrinsic characteristic of the TFT technology.
 Your computer display contains multiple thin-film transistors (TFTs).
-A small number of missing, discolored, or bright dots on the screen might exist all the time.
+A small number of missing, discolored, or bright dots on the screen might exist all the time. - Problem: My screen keeps blanking when I do not want it to.